ros-industrial/rmf_scheduler/README.md

 ## Quick Setup

-Full setup instructions with OpenRMF can be found in the documentation above.
+Full setup instructions with Open-RMF can be found in the documentation above.
 Create a colcon workspace.

 ```bash